medusajs/medusa/docs/content/modules/products/serverless-module.md

 Medusa’s modules increase extensibility and customization capabilities.
 Instead of having to manage a fully-fledged ecommerce system, you can use these modules in serverless applications, such as a Next.js project.

-The Module only needs to connect to a PostgreSQL database.
+The module only needs to connect to a PostgreSQL database.
 You can also connect it to an existing Medusa database.
 Then, you can use the Product module to connect directly to the PostgreSQL database and retrieve or manipulate data.

 This guide explains how to use the Product Module in a Next.js application as an example.